sahan-maker/ad5933-calibration/README.md

 # An AD5933 code with phase calibration.

-To get the real and imaginary values using an ad5933 module.
+To calibrate and get the real and imaginary values using an ad5933 module.